This

 island is also the birth place of Owain T. Hughes of this city, who though a

-few years younger than Mrs. Davies, watched her career with interest form the
+few years younger than Mrs. Davies, watched her career with interest from the

 time she first became interested in religious work, at which time she was about